-Private Fee-For-Service (PFFS) plan: You can see any providers in the U.S. who accept Medicare.
+Private Fee-For-Service (PFFS) Plan: You can see any provider in the U.S. who accepts Medicare.
 Medical Savings Account (MSA) plans combine Medicare Advantage Plan coverage with a special savings account that offers tax advantages to help pay for covered medical expenses.